asciinema/asciinema-player/README.md

 TODO: update this section to reflect new namespace

-Add player script, it's dependencies and stylesheets to the page:
+Add player script and stylesheet to the page:

 ```html
 <head>